 As much as it pains me to type this, it’s time to call a meeting.
 Don’t make it a short 10 minute meeting either – go the full hour.

-At Taskmaster Towers, my windows were recently bricked up with paperwork.
-Here's how I cleared the backlog – one page at a time.
+At Taskmaster Towers, the windows were recently bricked up with paperwork.
+Here's how Old Taskmaster cleared the backlog – one page at a time.

 Federal budget 2013: Government to raise $198 million by nearly doubling application fees for 457 visas5:54PM | Tuesday, 14 May 2013 | Patrick Stafford

 The federal budget has delivered a double blow to the 457 visa program, with the government to nearly double application fees and compliance activity for the controversial system.